-Contract assets include Accounts receivable, Unbilled revenue and Cost and estimated earnings in excess of billings.
+Contract balances include Accounts receivable, Unbilled revenue and Cost and estimated earnings in excess of billings.
 Accounts receivable represent the billed and unbilled amounts related to the Company's rights to consideration as performance obligations are satisfied and the rights to payment become unconditional but for the passage of time.
-Unbilled revenue and Cost and estimated earnings in excess of billings represent the Group's conditional rights to consideration in exchange for goods and services that the Group has transferred to customers.

-In 2019, the significant increase in Accounts receivable was due to more sales of passenger-grade AAVs during 2019, the increase in the Unbilled revenue was primarily due to services provided in Aerial media solution, and the decrease in Cost and estimated earnings in excess of billings was due to billings made according to the pre-determined billing terms for two command-and-control centers.
-Impairment to contract assets for the periods presented were immaterial.
+In 2020, the significant increase in Accounts receivable was due to more sales of passenger-grade AAVs during 2020, the decrease in the Unbilled revenue was primarily due to impairment of balances amounted to RMB2,800 (US\$429) provided in the general and administrative expenses in the Group's consolidated statements of comprehensive loss.
+The Unbilled revenue was previously recognized from services provided in Aerial media solution.
+The decrease in Cost and estimated earnings in excess of billings was according to the pre-determined billing terms for command-and-control centers.

 Contract liabilities represent payments received from customers for which the corresponding products or services have not yet been transferred to customers.
-In 2019, the significant increase in Contract liabilities was primarily contributed by the upfront payment received under a new contract for building a command-and-control center that was in excess of revenue recognized as of December 31, 2019.
-Revenue recognized for the year ended December 31, 2019 that was included in contract liabilities at January 1, 2019 was RMB5,192 (US\$746).
+In 2020, the decrease in Contract liabilities was primarily contributed by services provided in a command-and-control center.
+Revenue of RMB4,737 (US\$726) was recognized during the year ended December 31, 2020 from the balance included in the contract liabilities at January 1, 2020.

-13. Share-based Compensation
+15. Share-based Compensation

 In order to provide additional incentives to employees and to promote the success of the Group's business, the Group adopted a share incentive plan that was approved by the Board of Directors on December 23, 2016 (the "2015 Share Incentive Plan").
-Under the Share Incentive Plan, the aggregate number of ordinary shares that may be issued pursuant to all share-based awards (including restricted shares, RSUs and share options) is 8,867,053 ordinary shares and can be increased up to a number that is equal to 15% of the then total outstanding shares on a fully diluted basis at the discretion of the Company's Board of Directors.
+Under the 2015 Share Incentive Plan, the aggregate number of ordinary shares that may be issued pursuant to all share-based awards (including restricted shares, RSUs and share options) is 8,867,053 ordinary shares and can be increased up to a number that is equal to 15% of the then total outstanding shares on a fully diluted basis at the discretion of the Company's Board of Directors.

-In September 2019, the Company's board of directors approved the 2019 Share Incentive Plan, which become effective upon the completion of the Company's IPO on December 12, 2019.
+In September 2019, the Company's Board of Directors approved the 2019 Share Incentive Plan, which become effective upon the completion of the Company's IPO on December 12, 2019.
 Under the 2019 Share Incentive Plan, the aggregate number of ordinary shares that may be issued pursuant to all share-based awards (including restricted shares, RSUs and share options) is 5,455,346 ordinary shares and can be increased up to a number that is equal to 15% of the then total outstanding shares on a fully diluted basis at the discretion of the Company's Board of Directors.
-No share-based awards were issued pursuant to the 2019 Share Incentive Plan as of December 31, 2019.